I had plenty of anxiety before our trip to Mexico.

 But that said, there are a few things that helped make our trip go a lot smoother, especially with a little one.
 Here are a few things to consider when taking young kids to Riviera Maya.

-This post contains affiliate links to products I love and recommend.
-Purchasing items through the links helps feed my blogging addiction (at no additional cost to you)!
-Thanks for your support!
+Note: This post contains affiliate links to products I love and recommend.
+If you purchase anything through these links, we may receive a small commission (at no additional cost to you!)
+Thanks for supporting the blog this way!

 1. Apply for a Passport Right Away